Danny-Devs/gitlify/docs/user_requirements.md

 - Users have sufficient hardware to run code-capable LLMs
 - Public GitHub repositories remain accessible via API
 - Users have basic understanding of software architecture concepts
+- Mermaid diagrams provide sufficient visual representation for most architectures

+## Prioritization

+The following features are considered core to the MVP:

+1. Repository analysis and basic PRD generation
+2. Chapter-based PRD structure with progressive organization
+3. Basic architecture visualization with Mermaid diagrams
+4. Local LLM integration with PocketFlow-inspired workflow
+5. Export functionality for generated PRDs
+6. User accounts and saved PRDs

+Secondary features to be implemented after the MVP:

+1. Community rating and feedback system
+2. Advanced diagram generation
+3. PRD library and discovery features
+4. Rebuild guidance and comparison tools
+5. User profiles and reputation system